DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Experiments and Applications

-\paragraph{Knapsack} We assess DRL-ORA by applying it to a classic operations research (OR) problem, the Knapsack problem, on OR-gym \cite{hubbs2020or, balaji2019orl}, a widely utilized RL library for OR problems.
+\paragraph{Knapsack} We assess DRL-ORA by applying it to a classic operations research (OR) problem, the Knapsack problem, on OR-gym \citep{hubbs2020or, balaji2019orl}, a widely utilized RL library for OR problems.
 The Knapsack problem is a combinatorial optimization problem aiming at maximizing the total value of items placed in a knapsack without exceeding its maximum capacity.
 The agent's reward is the value of items placed in the knapsack, and an episode terminates once the capacity is full.
 There is no aleatory uncertainty in the Knapsack problem.
-We set \emph{50 items} in the Binary Knapsack \cite{hubbs2020or} for a lower computational load while keeping other settings aligned with the default.
-All training hyper-parameters are provided in Appendix Table 2.
-In terms of testing results in Figure \ref{fig: Knapsack_testing}, ORA's average reward obtained is higher than all IQN's.
-Note that the testing result should be normally higher than the final training reward because a fixed $\epsilon$ probability for random action selection is used in the whole training, while there is no random action selection in testing.
+We set \emph{50 items} in the Binary Knapsack \citep{hubbs2020or} for a lower computational load while keeping other settings aligned with the default.
+All training hyper-parameters are provided in Appendix Table~\ref{Supp:Hyper-parameters}.
+In terms of testing results in Figure~\ref{fig: Knapsack_testing}, ORA achieves a higher average reward than IQN, demonstrating that by precisely capturing epistemic uncertainty, our adaptive algorithm maintains its effectiveness in such scenarios. {Our ORA method achieves perfect separation from TOP (effect size = 1.000) and substantial advantages over DQN (0.699) and ART (0.544), all with $p$ < 0.001.} Note that the testing result should be normally higher than the final training reward because a fixed $\epsilon$ probability for random action selection is used in the whole training, while there is no random action selection in testing.

+In Figure~\ref{fig: Knapsack_reward}, IQN with $\alpha = 1.0$ demonstrates a clear advantage over IQN with $\alpha = 0.1$, while regular Deep $Q$-Network (DQN) \citep{mnih2015human}. fails to perform effectively.
+This suggests that lower risk awareness is more appropriate in tasks without aleatory uncertainty.
+Once again, ORA outperforms the best IQN, TOP and ART, particularly during the early and intermediate stages of training.
+Additionally, we conduct an ablation experiment comparing ORA with the IQN Composite method \citep{hai2022rasr}.
+The IQN Composite algorithm is derived from Algorithm 1 by fixing $\alpha_t = 1$ for all $t = 1, \ldots, T$ and for all state-action pairs, making it risk-neutral with respect to epistemic uncertainty.
+This method replaces the expectation imposed on the return distribution with an expectation imposed solely on epistemic uncertainties, as there is no aleatory uncertainty in this task.
+Figure~\ref{fig: Knapsack_reward} shows that IQN Composite fails to achieve similar performance to ORA in the early training episodes, indicating that ORA's superior performance stems from its adaptive mechanism for risk level selection.